Arudjreis/awesome-security-GRC/README.md

 * [**Transformational Security Awareness**, *Perry Carpenter*, 2019](https://learning.oreilly.com/library/view/transformational-security-awareness/9781119566342/)
   * The best Security Awareness book ever written.
 You'll need this because GRC teams often handle Security Awareness and this will be a great resource to kickstart your program
-  * Goes through the tools you need to build an effective awareness strategy, Marketing, Communications, Behavioural Science, Culture Management, etc. If advertisers have been successful for the past half century, we probably have something to learn from them!
+  * Goes through the tools you need to build an effective awareness strategy, Marketing, Communications, Behavioral Science, Culture Management, etc. If advertisers have been successful for the past half century, we probably have something to learn from them!

 * [**Foundations of Information Security**, *Jason Andress*, 2019](https://learning.oreilly.com/library/view/foundations-of-information/9781098122546/)
   * High-level overview of Information Security, touching on every topic relevant for a practitioner or a newcomer to the field